 - The materials demonstrate coherence across grade bands through a logically connected scope and sequence.
 The "Content Organization Document" states, "Connections are shown visually within and between courses in the instructional materials with icons.
 Topics with the same icon link concepts within and across grades."
-In grade 6, students work with expressions, one-step equations, and inequalities and move into working with two-step equations and inequalities in grade 7.
-In grade 8, students model and solve one-variable equations with variables on both sides and continue solving linear equations with variables on both sides and quadratic equations in Algebra I. - The materials include suggested tools, representations, and scaffolds to build coherence across grade levels.
+For example, when looking at the relationships between sets of numbers and fluency with the mathematical operations of addition, subtraction, multiplication, and division, students see operations with positive rational numbers and integers in grade 6, operating with positive and negative rational numbers in grade 7, and expanding to the real number system in grade 8. - The materials include suggested tools, representations, and scaffolds to build coherence across grade levels.
 In grade 6, students begin to use algebra tiles in Module 4, Topic 1, Lessons 3 and 4, to model equivalent expressions.
 In grade 7, students use algebra tiles in Module 3, Topic 2, Lessons 2 and 5, to solve equations and inequalities.
-In grade 8, students use algebra tiles in Module 4, Topic 1, Lessons 1 and 3, to solve equations with variables on both sides.
-Students will use this learning to solve linear equations and inequalities in one variable, including those for which the application of the distributive property is necessary and for which variables are included on both sides in Algebra 1.
+In grade 8, students use algebra tiles in Module 4, Topic 1, Lessons 1 and 3, to solve equations with variables on both sides and solve linear inequalities. - The materials demonstrate coherence across course/grade bands through a logically sequenced scope and sequence.
+The Teacher Edition contains "Module and Topic Overviews"

-• The materials demonstrate coherence across course/grade bands through a logically sequenced scope and sequence.
-The Teacher Edition contains "Module and Topic Overviews" that outline "how activities within lessons build to achieve understanding within topics and how topics build to achieve understanding throughout the course."
+that outline "how activities within lessons build to achieve understanding within topics and how topics build to achieve understanding throughout the course."
 For example, in Module 1, Topic 2 Overview, the materials provide teachers with an explanation of the "entry point" for the topic, including what students learned in previous grade levels and what they will be learning in the current grade level.
 The overview then explains why learning the topic is important by explaining what they will do with the topic in future grade levels.